sitefinitysteve/RandomSiteControlsMVC/README.md

 * TODO: Document

 ## Troubleshooting
+#### The widgets are not loading as of 12.2
+Sitefinity added a new feature, a powershell script under \Builds called ScanControllerContainerAssemblies.ps1

 #### How do I modify your views
 Feather has you covered, just make the controller name in ~/MVC/Views/Widget and go nuts.
 Example ~/MVC/Views/TabStrip/Bootstrap.cshtml